 However, you might be better off trying to use the name of the adjacent pagoda, Wat Mongkol Serei Kien Khleang, or showing the driver a pin on your phone.

-At any rate, the real Golden Temple is located here.
+At any rate, the real Golden Temple of Phnom Penh is located here.

 🔥 HOT TIP 🔥